 There are a few different hitting stances when it comes to tennis.
 When a teaching pro introduces someone to tennis, they always start with turning the student sideways to hit the ball.
-This is the most basic way to hit a ball, mostly because you will have the most control hitting this way.
-This is called the “closed stance.” (pictured below; Ben with our tiny tots)
+This is the most basic way to hit a ball, mainly because you will have the most control hitting this way.
+This is called the “closed stance.”

 Semi-Open Stance